 After participating in choirs for 15+ years, I’m proud to say that I can certainly carry a tune.
 Some of the best singing I did was when I was a member of my alma mater’s choral program — I had an amazing director and extremely talented and dedicated fellow singers.
 I count the time I spent with those choirs as some of the best times of my life.

 In other words, I didn’t think it could get any better.
 After I graduated, I joined a local group, but it just wasn’t the same.
 I wanted to find a group of people who were passionate about the music they sang, believed in the stories those songs told, and took joy in singing together.

 I won’t get too much into the historical or technical aspects of Sacred Harp here, because there’s a lot of it.
 Instead, I’ll give you the bullet points:

 - Invented in New England as a way to teach people to sing.
-It fell from popularity there, but gained a solid foothold in the more rural South (Appalachia, Georgia, Mississippi, Louisiana, and Texas).
+It fell from popularity there, but gained a solid foothold in the more rural South.

 - Instead of the traditional seven-note system (Do, Re, Mi, Fa, Sol, La, Ti, Do), Sacred Harp works on a four-note system (Fa, Sol, La, Mi).

 - Each of these four notes corresponds to a shape: triangle (Fa), circle (Sol), square (La), and diamond (Mi).

 - And instead of the traditional four vocal parts (Soprano, Alto, Tenor, Bass), there is Treble, Alto, Tenor, and Bass.
 Tenors always have the melody.

 - Singers sit in a square, all facing inward.
 The middle portion, known as the “hollow square,” is where the song leader stands.
 Singers keep time by waving their arms up and down in time with the song.